Zoom: Teach Online Class Sessions

 Synchronous class sessions, in which everyone logs in to a web conferencing system at a pre-scheduled time, are one way to create engagement and foster community in your fully online courses.
 In a synchronous session, you use a web-conferencing software and invite all your students to join in at a pre-scheduled time.

-The University's web conferencing software is Zoom, and you can use it to host online class sessions.
+The University's web conferencing software is Zoom.
 Zoom can be used on laptops, desktops, tablets, smartphones, and even desk phones, giving students many ways to access the class session.

 In this article:

-Zoom was designed to be intuitive.
-Still, it will work best if you make some key decisions and develop Zoom fluency before inviting students into an online meeting.
+Zoom will work best if you make some key decisions and develop Zoom fluency before inviting students into an online meeting.
 Here are a few ways to prepare for your course:

 Choose the best session format